emqx/emqx-docs/en_US/access-control/authn/authn.md

 ### PSK Authentication

-[TLS PSK authentication](./psk-authentication.md) in EMQX provides a simpler yet secure alternative to certificate-based TLS.
+[PSK authentication](../../network/psk-authentication.md) in EMQX provides a simpler yet secure alternative to certificate-based TLS.
 It relies on a shared secret key known both to the client and the server, bypassing the need for digital certificates.
 This mechanism is particularly useful in resource-constrained environments, where the overhead of handling certificates can be significant.

 ## EMQX Authenticator